 For more information about the facilities we use for destructive analyses see Laboratory Services.

 The storage costs for radioactive waste are largely dependent on the waste category.
 By sorting waste, the storage costs can be dramatically reduced.
-NRG has developed unique systems for sorting, characterising and packaging waste thanks to our own RWMP program.
+NRG has developed unique systems for sorting, characterising and packaging waste thanks to our own Radioactive Waste Management Programme (RWMP).

 One of these systems is HIRARCHI®.
-This unique, non-destructive system was developed in-house to categorize waste into low, intermediate and high radioactivity levels in an efficient manner. middel en hoog actief.
+This unique, non-destructive system was developed in-house to categorise waste into low, intermediate and high radioactivity levels in an efficient manner.

 Are you looking for a partner who can provide independent advice?
 We advise customers from industry and government, both at home and abroad.
 We are familiar with national and international standards and legislations.
 This enables us to correctly asses costs and impact.